spoutcraft/SpoutcraftPlugin/README.md

 [![SpoutPlugin][Project Logo]][Homepage]

-SpoutPlugin (formerly BukkitContrib) is a plugin for [Bukkit](http://www.bukkit.org), which provides an API which extends the Bukkit API to allow plugin developers to have features that aren't normally in Bukkit.
+SpoutPlugin (formerly BukkitContrib) is a plugin for [Bukkit](http://www.bukkit.org), which extends the Bukkit API to provide features that aren't normally available.
 SpoutPlugin is a legacy project, and will be replaced by the [Spout voxel game platform](https://github.com/SpoutDev/Spout) when finished.

 [Homepage] | [Forums] | [Twitter] | [Facebook]